scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 <h1> You've probably heard about this </h1>

 In the past year, there's been a dramatic influx of scam text messages regarding a supposed "toll notice."
-I received many myself, all with the following content, verbatum:
+We received many ourselves, all with the following content, verbatum:

 <span style="color:red">**Toll Violation Notice:**</span>